 Terraform State

 Terraform State is a critical component that tracks the current state of infrastructure managed by Terraform.
-It stores metadata and resource attributes, enabling Terraform to determine changes required to reach the desired state.
+It stores metadata and resource attributes, enabling Terraform to determine the changes required to reach the desired state.
 State files are used to plan and apply updates efficiently, ensuring consistency and accuracy.

 Terraform supports remote state storage for collaboration and locking mechanisms to prevent concurrent modifications.
 Proper state management is vital for reliable and predictable infrastructure provisioning.